 Welcome to the Crop Production Systems Research Unit

-The Crop Production Systems Research Unit is one of seven USDA-ARS research units in Stoneville, Mississippi.
-The CPSRU has a comprehensive interdisciplinary research program addressing major problems of crop management of Mid Southern US growers.
-It is the mission of the CPSRU to provide information on the development of: improved crop production systems; irrigation technology, agrochemical application technology; managing herbicide resistance, and addressing water quality issues.
+The mission of the Crop Production Systems Research Unit’s six research projects are to provide needed information on the development of: improved crop production systems; irrigation technology; agrochemical application technology; managing herbicide resistance; and addressing soil and water quality issues.

 USDA ARS is committed to making its web sites accessible to all USDA customers and employees.
 All of the agency web sites are undergoing review and redesign as necessary to ensure that they meet or exceed the requirements of Section 508 of the Rehabilitation Act of 1973.